CalfCrusher/RobinHood/README.md

 * Search for subdomains takeover with subjack and DNS Reaper
 * Extend searching subdomains with words permutations using altdns
 * Get all params using ParamSpider
-* Scan S3 Buckets found with S3Scanner
+* Scan for Open Redirect with Oralyzer

 ### Usage